 Now, I’m not suggesting that I know some special secret about cold emails.
 I don’t—I just got lucky.
 But if my emails succeeded, maybe they’ll work as helpful templates for writing your own cold emails.
 Continue reading

 I’m not going to lie to you: Interviews are scary.

 Even worse, interviews don’t get easier.
 In fact, based on my experiences, they only get harder as the stakes get higher.
 Interviewing for my first job at a movie theater in high school was nerve-wracking to be sure, but there wasn’t quite as much at stake as there was when I interviewed via Skype for my first editorial internship and managed to get diagnosed with pneumonia hours prior to the call.
 And once you get into interviews for actual jobs—not just internships—you better be ready to sweat it out and try to not get sick in the hours before it.

 I’ve interviewed various ways for internships and jobs in the past few years, from Skype conversations to phone calls to emails to driving four hours round-trip for an in-office interview.
 Read my interview tips in my column with The Sower: “Your Career Column: How to Rock an Interview.”

 Are you looking for a way to practice your editing skills and get paid to do it?
-I worked as one of two interns on Sigma Tau Delta’s journals, The Sigma Tau Delta Review and The Sigma Tau Delta Rectangle this past May through January.
+Look no further than the Sigma Tau Delta journals internship.
+I worked as one of two interns on Sigma Tau Delta’s journals, The Sigma Tau Delta Review and The Sigma Tau Delta Rectangle May 2016 through January 2017.
 It was an amazing opportunity that allowed me to practice the skills I want to develop as an editor: reading submissions, copy editing, proofreading, and designing layout.
 I enjoyed this internship and I think you will too!
 Here’s why you should apply for the internship.
 Continue reading